-A retirement occurs when a player is not able to complete a match that he/she has started, or to resume a suspended match, because of illness, injury, personal emergency or other bona fide reason.
-A retirement is indicated by RET on the draw sheet, along with the score at the time of retirement - for example, 6-3 2-0 RET.
+A retirement occurs when a player is not able to complete a match that he/she has started, or to resume a suspended match, because of

 Unplayed Match

 An unplayed match is one that did not begin for any reason other than a) illness, injury, personal emergency on the part of a player, or b) a player being subjected to Code of Conduct penalties before the first serve of the match was struck.
 For example, if, due to long rain delays and limited court availability, the Referee decides that it is impossible to begin a consolation match the match would be considered as unplayed.
 In an unplayed match there is no winner and no loser.
 An unplayed match is indicated on the draw sheet by UNP.